AkshayMohite37/Steelbird-helmet-sales/README.md

 ### 1. Project Title
-⛑️Steelbird_helmet_sales: Steelbird helmet sales Insights Dashboard A dynamic, interactive data visualization tool built to explore VI churn data pan-india focusing on geographic, demographic, churn distribution, account info and service useed.
+⛑️Steelbird_helmet_sales: Steelbird helmet sales Insights Dashboard A interactive data visualization tool built to explore helmet sales across india focusing on geographic, rating, size, product model.

 ### 2. Purpose
-The churn Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 6418 customers across 28 states.
-The dashboard focuses on highlighting major churn like geographic, demographic, churn distribution, account info service useed.
-This tool is intended for use by clients telecomm industry and data-driven strategists who seek to understand trends and characteristics of churn.
+The helmet sales Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 50,000 helmet sales across 28 states.
+The dashboard focuses on highlighting major churn like geographic, rating, size, product model.
+This tool is intended for use by clients and data-driven strategists who seek to understand sales.

 ### 3. Tech Stack
 The dashboard was built using the following tools and technologies:<br>